 Field Trips to Carlsbad Flower Fields

 The Flower Fields Educational Program is a great way for children to learn about growing plants, water conservation and local history.
-They offer several programs from Pre-K to 2nd Grade and 3rd to 5th grade every year, from September to April.
+They offer several programs from Pre-K to 2nd Grade and 3rd to 5th grade every year.

 - Composting Program – Teaches students the principles of recycling, using worms as the “world’s greatest recycler.”
 Each composting session is taught by a Master Composter.
 Worms are a fun way for kids to learn about recycling and become more aware of the environment.

 - Art Program – Students create a special “hands-on” art project to take home.